wreck2053/Web-Crawling/README.md

 # DATA EXTRACTION & NLP
-The objective of this assignment is to extract textual data articles from a  URL and perform text analysis to compute variables that are explained below.
+The objective of this assignment is to extract textual data articles from a  URL and perform text analysis to compute variables mentioned below.

 1. POSITIVE SCORE
 2. NEGATIVE SCORE